-EFI provides a secure erase feature to protect the image data from unauthorized access.
-When secure erase is enabled by the Fiery Administrator, the selected operational mode is carried out at the appropriate time to securely erase deleted data on the hard disk drive.
+FIERY provides a secure erase feature to remove the image data from the hard disk drive.
+When Fiery Secure Erase is enabled by the Fiery Administrator, the selected operational mode is carried out at the appropriate time to securely erase deleted data on the hard disk drive.
 Fiery Secure Erase currently supports only hard disk drives.
 For solid state drives (SSDs), check with the manufacturer for disk sanitation options before disposing the drive.

-Note: For more information about secure erase, see Secure erase on page 22.
+Note: For more information about secure erase, see Secure Erase on page 23.